Jim Brown: Early films

-Brown went on to play a villain in a 1967 episode of I Spy called "Cops and Robbers".

-Dirty Dozen was a huge hit and MGM signed him to a multi-film contract.
-His second film for the studio was Dark of the Sun (1968), an action movie set in the Congo where he played a mercenary who was Rod Taylor's best friend.

-Ice Station Zebra (1968) was also for MGM, an expensive adventure movie based on a novel by Alistair MacLean where Brown supported Rock Hudson, Patrick McGoohan, and Ernest Borgnine.

 Leading man

 MGM cast Brown in his first lead role in The Split (1968), based on a Parker novel by Donald E. Westlake.
 He was paid $125,000 for the role.
 Brown followed it with Riot (1969), a prison film for MGM.
 Both it and The Split were solid hits at the box office.
 Biographer Mike Freeman credits Brown with becoming "the first black action star", due to roles such as the Marine captain he portrayed in the hit 1968 film Ice Station Zebra.

 Brown went to 20th Century Fox for 100 Rifles (1969).
-Brown was billed over co stars Raquel Welch and Burt Reynolds and had a love scene with Welch, one of the first interracial love scenes.
+Brown was billed over co stars Raquel Welch and Burt Reynolds and had a love scene with Welch, one of the first interracial love scenes and the first in a major Hollywood movie.
 Raquel Welch reflected on the scene in Spike Lee's Jim Brown: All-American.

-Brown had a change of pace with Kenner (1969) at MGM, an adventure film partly set in India where Brown plays a man who befriends a young boy.
-For the same studio, he starred as a sheriff in ... tick ... tick ... tick ...
-(1970) which was another hit.

-Brown appeared in The Grasshopper (1970), a drama for National General Pictures where he played an ex-football player who becomes the lover of Jacqueline Bisset.
-More typical was El Condor (1970), a Western shot in Spain by John Guillermin, also for National General.

-Brown starred in several of the blaxploitation genre: Slaughter (1972), a huge hit for AIP; Black Gunn (1972) for Columbia; Slaughter's Big Rip-Off (1973); The Slams (1973), back at MGM; I Escaped from Devil's Island (1973); and Three the Hard Way (1974) with Fred Williamson and Jim Kelly.
-He spoofed his own image in the role of "Slammer" in I'm Gonna Git You Sucka (1988) and Hammer, Slammer, & Slade, a television pilot released as a made-for-television film.

-He did a spaghetti Western with Williamson, Take a Hard Ride (1975).
-The popularity of blaxploitation ebbed in the mid-70s and Brown made fewer films.

-Late 1970s through to present day

-Brown appeared in Fingers (1978), the directorial debut of James Toback.
+For this role, Brown was paid $200,000 and received five percent of the film's box office, becoming one of the highest paid black actors.

+Co-starring

+Brown starred with fellow NFL star Fred Williamson and Jim Kelly in Three the Hard Way which was released in 1974.
+He would later star with Williamson, Kelly again with Lee Van Cleef in Take a Hard Ride, a western which was released the following year.
+The Williamson, Brown and Kelly trio would again appear together with Richard Roundtree in One Down, Two to Go, a 1982 actioner.